18F/uswds-jekyll/README.md

 graphics_position: (before|after)
 ```

-Check out the YAML frontmatter in the [landing demo
+Check out the YAML front matter in the [landing demo
 page](demo/landing.html) for an example of how to structure it.